Japanese / English

 Mano T et al. Neuron-specific methylome analysis reveals epigenetic regulation and tau-related dysfunction of BRCA1 in Alzheimer's disease.
 Proc Natl Acad Sci U S A. 114;E9645-E9654, 2017.

-Member: Yu Nagashima, Toji Miyagawa, Ryo Ohtomo, Tatsuo Mano, Taro Bannai, Takeyuki Tsuchida, Kensuke Hamada, Kagari Mano, Gaku Ohtomo, Kenichiro Sato, Masanori Kurihara
+Member: Ryo Ohtomo, Tatsuo Mano, Taro Bannai, Takeyuki Tsuchida, Kensuke Hamada, Kagari Mano, Gaku Ohtomo, Kenichiro Sato, Masanori Kurihara

 Reference: